Ignat Kaneff Building, 4700 Keele Street, Toronto, Ontario, M3J 1P3

 In accordance with the common law program approval requirements of the Federation of Law Societies of Canada, students must also satisfy the Fiduciary Relationships in a Commercial Context requirement and the Principles of Canadian Administrative Law requirement.
 These two requirements can be satisfied through upper-year courses or not-for-credit online modules.

 In 2012, Osgoode Hall Law School became the first Canadian law school to open an Office of Experiential Education.
-The function of this office is to provide high-quality and diverse experiential opportunities for students throughout their time at Osgoode.
+The function of this office is to provide high-quality, innovative and diverse experiential opportunities for students throughout their time at Osgoode.
 Experiential learning enables students to obtain a solid foundation of professional skills required to practice law and a keen appreciation of how the theory of law applies in practice.
 It further allows students the opportunity to identify areas of interest and meet mentors and potential employers.

 Osgoode Hall Law School offers three four-year joint-degree programs—JD/MBA degree with York University’s Schulich School of Business (an accelerated three-year JD/MBA is also available); JD/MES degree with York’s Faculty of Environmental Studies; and a JD/MA (Philosophy) degree with York’s Faculty of Liberal Arts and Professional Studies.

 Osgoode and the Université de Montréal, Faculté de Droit, have established a program whereby students can receive both the Osgoode degree in common law and the Montréal degree in civil law within four years.
 An Osgoode JD graduate is given two years advanced standing toward the Montréal civil law degree and, on successful completion of one year of study in civil law at Université de Montréal, will be awarded the Montréal BCL degree.